andrewde/Bert/README.md

 Default Shotcut: `Command+E` for linux and windows, `Cmd+E` for MacOS.

-This can be changed by updating the `toggle` property deom your user settings located at `~/.bert/config.json5`
+This can be changed by updating the `toggle` property from your user settings located at `~/.bert/config.json5`.

 ### How to save a new command/shortcut